 Putting each category on a row and setting the axes as independent also allows us to show the relative movement of profit within each category.

 You can see how data presented in a pictorial format is much easier to digest than when it’s represented in table form.
 A visualization lets you quickly and easily convey analytics to your decision makers, making it easier to grasp difficult concepts or identify new patterns.

 So resist the temptation to lean on the familiar data table.
 You’re dating Tableau; it’s time to break up with Excel.
 When you finally do move on, you’ll begin to experience the real power of Tableau to affect better, faster insights.

 If you’re interested in learning more, we give a good primer on dashboard design in our on-demand webinar 10 Best Practices for Tableau Dashboard Design.
-We also offer a number of classes in Tableau visualizations and dashboard design.
-See our instructor-led, online course schedule.
+We also offer classes in Tableau visualizations and dashboard design.
+See our instructor-led online course schedule.